FREE 5-Day Email Course to learn the ATO’s Uber tax rules

 If You ONLY Do Delivery – GST Not Required

 If you’re a food delivery driver you must have an ABN, but you do not have to register for GST.

-You will need to declare your food delivery income and expenses on your end of year tax return, so keeping records is important.
+You will need to declare your food delivery income and pay income tax on your end of year tax return.
+So keeping records of your expenses to reduce your tax bill is important.
 More on this below.

 This is where things get confusing.

-If you drive for UberEats AND UberX, or any do other ridesharing AND food delivery driving, then you must register for GST because of your ridesharing.
-This is because the ATO considers ridesharing to be a taxi service.
-Taxi drivers, and therefore all rideshare drivers, must register for GST from the first dollar they earn.
+If you drive for UberEats AND UberX, or do any other ridesharing AND food delivery driving, then you must register for GST because of your ridesharing.
+This is because all rideshare drivers must register for GST from the first dollar they earn.

-If you use your car for deliveries, you MUST have a valid logbook to claim your fuel and other car expenses.
+If you use your car for deliveries, you MUST have a valid ATO logbook if you want to claim your fuel and other car expenses.
 The logbook is required by the ATO as evidence of the percentage of car expenses you can claim.